Corfliss/cs-courses-notes/Semester 4/Advanced Programming/From Traditional to Container.md

 * App can have different dependencies
 * Example,  An app requires Python to 3.5 due to certain library.

-### Environemnt Parity
+### Environment Parity
 * What is work on one machine might not work on the other

 ### Vertical Scaling
-* The app mst be shut down if we want to upsize/downsize the environment
+* The app must be shut down if we want to upsize/downsize the environment

 ### Horizontal Scaling
 * Prone to error if done manually